DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Standardized descriptors of data in a particular document (author, creation date, etc.)

 #####MOBI
-An ebook file format developed by Mobipocket and the basis of Amazon's first AZW ebooks.
+An **ebook** file format developed by Mobipocket and the basis of Amazon's first AZW ebooks.
+See also **AZW** and **KF8**.

 #####Mobipocket
-A French company incorporated in March 2000 that produced Mobipocket Reader software, an e-reader for some personal digital assistants (PDA), wireless telephones and desktop operating systems.
+A French company incorporated in March 2000 that produced Mobipocket Reader software, an **e-reader** for some personal digital assistants (PDA), wireless telephones and desktop operating systems.
 The technology was later bought by Amazon for its Kindle platform.

 #####Monitor
 The screen on which output from a computer is displayed.
 Also referred to as display screen.